 Allow the sauce to simmer until reduced to your desired thickness.
 Japanese spaghetti meat sauce is quite thick, so I usually let it simmer until it's reduced by about half.

-Bring a large pot of water to a rolling boil over a high heat and add the salt.
+Bring a large pot of water to a rolling boil over high heat and add the salt.
 The water should be properly boiling before you add the spaghetti.
 Once added, cook for the amount of time stated on the packaging.
-(1-2 minutes less for el dente - slightly firm.)
+(1-2 minutes less for el dente – slightly firm.)

 Once your meat sauce has simmered down, add a small sprinkle of nutmeg and cinnamon.
 Be careful not to add too much, just a pinch of each.